Aliases for AGPAT5 Gene

 AGPAT5 (1-Acylglycerol-3-Phosphate O-Acyltransferase 5) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include 1-acylglycerol-3-phosphate O-acyltransferase activity.
-An important paralog of this gene is AGPAT3.
+Diseases associated with AGPAT5 include Keloid Formation.
+Among its related pathways are Phospholipase D signaling pathway and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and 1-acylglycerol-3-phosphate O-acyltransferase activity.
+An important paralog of this gene is LCLAT1.

-Converts lysophosphatidic acid (LPA) into phosphatidic acid by incorporating an acyl moiety at the sn-2 position of the glycerol backbone.
-Acts on LPA containing saturated or unsaturated fatty acids C15:0-C20:4 at the sn-1 position using C18:1-CoA as the acyl donor.
-Also acts on lysophosphatidylethanolamine using oleoyl-CoA, but not arachidonoyl-CoA, and lysophosphatidylinositol using arachidonoyl-CoA, but not oleoyl-CoA.
-Activity toward lysophosphatidylglycerol not detectable.
+Converts 1-acyl-sn-glycerol-3-phosphate (lysophosphatidic acid or LPA) into 1,2-diacyl-sn-glycerol-3-phosphate (phosphatidic acid or PA) by incorporating an acyl moiety at the sn-2 position of the glycerol backbone (PubMed:21173190).
+Acts on LPA containing saturated or unsaturated fatty acids C15:0-C20:4 at the sn-1 position using C18:1-CoA as the acyl donor (PubMed:21173190).
+Also acts on lysophosphatidylethanolamine using oleoyl-CoA, but not arachidonoyl-CoA, and lysophosphatidylinositol using arachidonoyl-CoA, but not oleoyl-CoA (PubMed:21173190).
+Activity toward lysophosphatidylglycerol not detectable (PubMed:21173190).